anipnwr7777/another-demo/README.md

 # another-demo
-this is also a demo repo for git commands
+this is also a demo repo for learning git commands.